anyuzer/draft-ra-wiki/delivery/jenkins.md

 ##### End to End staging/production

 This step runs a functional integration test against the deployed environment.
-For user interfaces, it uses Nightwatch and Selenium against your deployed application.
+For user interfaces, it uses Nightwatch and Chrome against your deployed application.
 For APIs, we can write a simple integration test with CURL/node-fetch or use customer-driven contract tests (an integration test, against your API written by a downstream client).

 #### Best practices